Freaky/annoirc/README.md

 to help enhance the Chat Experience™.
 This includes:

 * Title text and meta descriptions of websites.
-* Dedicated handling for IMDB, Twitter, and Wikipedia.
+* Dedicated handling for IMDB, Twitter, YouTube, and Wikipedia.
 * Pretty colours.
 * Other stuff at some point.